krasimir/stent/README.md

 });
 ```

-Assuming that `getTodos` is a function that accepts an endpoint and returns a promise.
+Assuming that `getTodos` is a function that accepts an endpoint as a string and returns a promise.
 Inside the generator we are allowed to `yield` two type of things:

 * A state object (which transitions the machine to that new state)
-* A call of Stent's helper functions like `call`. (more about those helpers below)
+* A call of Stent's helper functions like `call`. (more about those [helpers](](#helpers-used-inside-generators)) below)

 Generator as an action handler is suitable for the cases where we do more then one thing and/or have async operations.